This article will help you to:

 It is a very serious part in the hiring process that deserves a proper care every step of the way.

 C. Track candidates using Workstream Account

-STEP 2: Select any of the applicants to view their background check status,
+STEP 3: Go to the Background Check tab to view their background check status.

 D. Review background reports